12 Best Long Head Bicep Exercises For Massive Peaks

 5. Behind The Back Cable Curl (Bayesian Curl)

-The Behind The Back Cable Curl aka Bayesian curl is the same concept as the incline dumbbell curl.
-Your arms will be curling with your elbows behind you, which emphasizes the long head.
+The Behind-the-Back Cable Curl, also known as the Bayesian curl, is the same concept as the incline dumbbell curl.
+Your arms will curl with your elbows behind you, which emphasizes the long head.

-Doing cable curls behind the body shifts the emphasis of the exercise onto the outer biceps and minimizes the chance of you developing unsightly muscular imbalances.
+Doing cable curls behind the body shifts the exercise’s emphasis onto the outer biceps and minimizes the chance of developing unsightly muscular imbalances.

-By training each arm separately, you can make sure that each bicep is getting about the same amount of work and growing more or less in proportion.
+Train each arm separately to make sure that each bicep gets about the same amount of work and grows in proportion.

 How To Do